Harsh-Lalai/Stamped-Secured-NAACL-2025-A-Taxonomy-of-Text-Watermarking-for-LLMs/README.md

 - **Embedding-Level Addition**
   Watermarks are embedded by altering model internals—either during training (latent space/representation tweaks), through output logits modification (adjusting token probabilities to bias toward a green list, for example), or by message/signal injection in hidden spaces.
-  Some methods encode multi-bit messages, cryptographic signatures, or user/context information within the model’s output distribution, often in a way that’s hard to reverse without privileged knowledge.
+  Some methods encode multi-bit messages, cryptographic signatures, or user/context information within the model's output distribution, often in a way that's hard to reverse without privileged knowledge.

 - **Ad-Hoc Addition**
   Task-specific or hybrid approaches, such as modifying whitespace with Unicode, inserting visual/textual variations, or code-specific tricks (variable renaming, AST rewrites).